Victoire44/GifTastic/README.md

 ![Site Screenshot](assets/images/screenShot.png)

-## Quick start
+## Usage
 Open [index](https://victoire44.github.io/GifTastic/) in your browser.

 ## Presentation

-The purpose of this assignment is to create a page that offers many gifs about Netflix series.<br>
+Dynamic web page on Netflix Series:
-I use for that the [Giphy API](https://developers.giphy.com/).
+When the user clicks on a button, the page grab 10 static, non-animated gif images from the [Giphy API](https://developers.giphy.com/).
 <br>
-When you click on a button with the name of a series, 10 gifs in reference to the series are display.
-To animate the gif, you have to click on the image, and you have to click on again if you want to stop it.
+When the user clicks one of the still GIPHY images, the gif animates.
+If the user clicks the gif again, it stops playing.
 <br>
-You can add your own series title by writing in the input.
-Then, you submit and a new button displays next to others.
-Click on to see the gifs.
+The user can add series title by writing in the input.
+Click on the button to see gifs!

 ## Technologies Used